- > What TVs work with Apple TV?

 We'll also discuss how you can now use a Roku or Amazon Fire TV to get the Apple TV+ content.
-And reports suggest that, when they launch in November, the new game consoles Xbox Series X and Series S will include the Apple TV app, as does the PlayStation 5.
+And the new game consoles Xbox Series X and Series S that launched in November 2020 include the Apple TV app, as does the PlayStation 5.

 Apple's TV+ streaming service is packed with shows from the likes of Jennifer Aniston, Reese Witherspoon, Steven Spielberg, and J.J.
 Abrams, and the content is available, along with content from other TV subscription packages, via Apple's TV app.
 We have a guide to what's on Apple TV+ here.
 If you subscribe (£4.99/$4.99 a month) you will be able to watch the new Apple shows on Apple devices or on a TV if you have an Apple TV set-top-box, Roku, Amazon Fire TV, or one of the following smart TVs.

 There are lots of options that will allow you to stream Apple's content to your TV screen without buying the Apple hardware.
 The list of TVs that offer support for Apple TV is ever growing.
 For example, in August 2020 LG added the Apple's TV app to more of its models, including TV sets from 2018, which join the 2019 models that already supported the app.
 LG has also promised to add support for AirPlay 2 and HomeKit by October 2020, so there may be more coming in an update to the built-in software.